sahithkumar1999/Docker-Fundamentals/Practice/Ex12 and 13.md

 ## Step by Step Process
 ## E12: Working with SpatialPatternLearning
-- open [NeoCortexApi](https://github.com/ddobric/neocortexapi) in your browser.
+- Open [NeoCortexApi](https://github.com/ddobric/neocortexapi) in your browser.
 - Fork the Repository and set an name for your forked repository.
 ![Screenshot 2023-12-16 010008](https://github.com/sahithkumar1999/Learning_Courses/assets/64829519/791eb946-eb13-4e3d-88d0-f9ffc4d7b3e4)

 ![Screenshot 2023-12-16 010053](https://github.com/sahithkumar1999/Learning_Courses/assets/64829519/93733399-7edf-4532-a6d5-8b37e84ca40a)

 - Clone the forked repository to your local machine using the command: `git clone [repository HTTPS link]`.
--  open `NeoCortexApi.sln`located in `/source/NeoCortexApi.sln`.
+- Open `NeoCortexApi.sln`located in `/source/NeoCortexApi.sln`.
 - Select the NeoCortexApiSample project from the dropdown menu.
   ![Screenshot 2023-12-16 010714](https://github.com/sahithkumar1999/Learning_Courses/assets/64829519/66a018c7-a2e0-4121-93a2-6ef182258f99)